 Are decisions that increase the value of the firm's equity beneficial for society as a whole?
 Most often they are.
 While Apple's shareholders have become much richer since 2001, its customers also are better off with products like the iPod and iPhone that they might otherwise never have had.
-More generally, firms create value for their shareholders by producing products or services that are valuable to their customers and creating jobs that attract employees.
+But even if the corporation only makes its shareholders better off, as long as nobody else is made worse off by its decisions, increasing the value of equity is good for society.

 The problem occurs when increasing the value of equity comes at the expense of others.
 Consider a corporation that, in the course of business, pollutes the environment and does not pay the costs to clean up the pollution.
 Alternatively, a corporation may not itself pollute, but use of its products may harm the environment.
-In such cases, decisions that increase shareholder wealth can be costly for society as a whole.
+In such cases, decisions that increase shareholder wealth can be costly for society as whole.